viperleed/viperleed/doc/content/parameters/lmax.rst

 LMAX defines the maximum angular momentum number to be used in the spherical harmonics expansion, used for calculating the scattering matrices within each layer.
-In general, this is determined by the :ref:`PHASESHIFT_EPS<PHASESHIFTMIN>`  parameter, based on the maximum phase-shift values at a given energy.
+In general, this is determined by the :ref:`PHASESHIFTMIN`  parameter, based on the maximum phase-shift values at a given energy.
 The LMAX parameter can be used to instead fix it to a constant value for all energies, or to define upper and lower bounds.

-**Default**: Determined by :ref:`PHASESHIFT_EPS<PHASESHIFTMIN>`, minimum 6
+**Default**: Determined by :ref:`PHASESHIFTMIN`, minimum 6

 **Syntax**: